What Does "LPC" Stand For In Counseling, And What Do They Do?

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated March 14, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 A licensed professional counselor (LPC) is a mental health professional with some restrictions and limitations about the types of therapy they are qualified and licensed to offer.
 A mental health practitioner's highest education is an eight-year degree, which licenses psychologists and psychiatrists alike.
-An LPC, licensed social care worker (LSCW), and other smaller designations are also therapists.
+An LPC, licensed social care worker (LSCW), or social worker, and other smaller designations are also therapists.
 Still, they do not offer the broad scope of services and specializations provided by individuals with advanced medical degrees.

 Are you looking for a counselor or therapist who can help?